 Email 1 (Day 0): "Here's your key + how to redeem it."
 Include the Steam key and a direct redemption link.

 Email 3 (Day 14): Optional.
 Feature highlight or update announcement.
-Keep the relationship warm.
+Keep the relationship warm, and make sure they know when you launch — that is what the list is for.

 Your distribution tool should give you:

-Track reviews generated per campaign in your Steam developer dashboard.
+Track wishlist additions per campaign in your Steam developer dashboard.
 Over time you'll learn which communities convert best for your specific genre.

 For upcoming games (not yet released), you can't give away Steam keys — but you can still run a giveaway.
 Structure it as: